 We hope this post has been helpful for clarifying our handoff and delivery processes.
 Because we work within our members’ systems, we don’t need to transfer many files back and forth.
 Instead, we focus on organizing and documenting your automations to make them super easy to use.

-If you’d like to learn more about how and why XRay builds automations, you can check out our blog or our YouTube channel.
-If you have any questions, feel free to reach out to us at any time.
+If you’d like to learn more about how and why XRay builds automations, check out our blog or our YouTube channel.
+You can also follow XRay on Twitter, Facebook, or LinkedIn.